ajexks284/rock-paper-scissors/README.md

-Created a basic console version of rock-paper-scissors game.
+Updated the rock-paper-scissors game to have an UI.
-The Odin Project
+The Odin Project.